-Our tailored and unique experiences are out strength, as we are constantly developing new ones.
-That and our staff, all from Gangtey Vallet, who are constantly praised for their warmth, hospitality and professionalism.
+Our tailored and unique experiences are our strength, as we are constantly developing new ones.
+The authenticity of our staff, who all come from Gangtey Valley, and who are constantly praised for their warmth, hospitality and professionalism.

-Located above Gangtey Valley with sweeping view and in walking distance of all major hikes and Gangtey Monastery.
+Located above Gangtey Valley with sweeping views of the valley below and walking distance from all major hikes and Gangtey Monastery

 Key sites/activities in the area

 The main sites in Gangtey are the monastery, smaller temples such as Kumbu Lhakhang and Khewa Lhakhang, the Black-necked cranes (in the valley from Oct-Mar) and the Black-necked crane information centre.

 Activities are endless in the valley with many different hiking and mountain biking trails, as well as unmarked trails for the more adventurous.
-The Shedra (monk college) holds daily morning and evening prayers for guests to experience as well as a daily meditation class.
+The Shedra (Monks College) holds daily morning and evening prayers for guests to experience as well as a daily meditation class.

 We are pleased to welcome children 5 year and older at Gangtey Lodge and all ages and families are welcome.
 We do not have a dedicated children’s corner, but we have plenty of child friendly activities and Bhutan is an incredibly safe place to travel with your family.

 • Number of suites: 12 suites